DavidMini/LotSpot/deliverables/product.md

 Our product incorporates an element not seen by other similar applications/tools.
 It shows the number of lots available.
 This will not be available for every lot as the parking garage themselves must integrate some system of keeping track of available lots, in that limitation it will function just as well as other parking garage finding applications.
-This also allows users to make more infofrmed decisions, with information not readily available by other parking applications.
+This also allows users to make more informed decisions, with information not readily available by other parking applications.
 Some similar products people use today to find parking are [ParkMe Parking](https://itunes.apple.com/ca/app/parkme-parking/id417605484?mt=8), which is an application on the app store that helps you locate parking garages, and also be able to reserve spots.
 Another similar webb application [Parkopedia](http://en.parkopedia.ca/parking/locations/toronto_on_canada_dpz83dffmxp/?arriving=201702061230&leaving=201702061430), is a web application that just finds parking garages and prices.
 Our application will have similar functionality as there will be a map interface with pinned lots, however our applications will show the number of available spots to save the user's time and money, they do not have to go to a garage to find that there are no free lots.

 Parking lot owners would have a large incentive to attract customers.
 Our application will advertise their location with an easy to find interface.
-As apposed to making signs to show drivers their parking garage/lot.
+As opposed to making signs to show drivers their parking garage/lot.

 ----